ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 ### Providing the configuration

 The application needs to create an `mbed_app.json` configuration file if you want to use other than default settings.
-Values are either prefixed with `nanostack.*` or `mbed-mesh-api.*`, depending on which internal module they configure.
+Values are either prefixed with `nanostack.*` `nsapi.*` or `mbed-mesh-api.*`, depending on which internal module they configure.

 An example of the configuration file: